International Emergency Medicine

 Publications other than research

-The most important approach to residency activities for the GEM fellowship applicant is to limit the breadth of your work to 1 or 2 high-quality projects.
+The most important approach to residency activities for the GEM fellowship applicant is to limit the breadth of your work to one or two high-quality projects.
 Choose a project and do it very well and you will stand out from the crowd.
 Even if your interests change, your reputation for high-quality work will be valuable.

 How many recommendations should I get?
 Who should write these recommendations?